joyff69/arbitrage-detector/README.md

 ### 🔐 Security

-- **Private Key Management:** Ensure the safe management of your wallet keys.
-Never expose your private key publicly.
 - **No External Dependencies:** The bot uses only the blockchain and DEX APIs to make trades, reducing external risks and increasing security.

 ### 🛠️ Technologies Used: